How ScopedLabs works

 Pro unlocks by category

-ScopedLabs Pro (when enabled) unlocks advanced tools by category.
-If you unlock a category, you get all current and future Pro tools in that category — no per-tool purchases.
+ScopedLabs Pro unlocks advanced tools by category.
+When you unlock a category, you get access to all current and future Pro tools in that category — no per-tool purchases.

 Notes